If you want to be a professional graphic designer when it comes to logotype, there are five golden guidelines you must follow.

 ZARA Logo After Redesign 2019 - Present.

-That is to say, avoid using automatic kerning in your designs.
+Avoid using automatic kerning in your designs.
 By default, programs like Adobe Illustrator have different tracking settings, which are generally fine, except for body text.
 However, when designing something obvious to everyone who sees it as the logotype, you must manually kern things.

 The Eye Trick & More

 It's preferable to slightly blur the design in your eyes so that you can more readily detect any gaps in your logotype or other issues.
 Additionally, consider kerning your logotype in sets of three characters, then combining everything at the end.
-Another tactic is to turn the logotype upside down so that you don't have presumptions about the letterforms; instead, the letters merely become workable shapes.
+Another tactic is to turn the logotype upside down so that you don't have presumptions about the letterforms; instead, the letters become workable shapes.

 Rule 5: Font Pairing